Litigation in Texas

 Jurisdiction

-The term “jurisdiction” has three aspects: first, whether a particular court is enabled by law to handle certain subjects (“subject-matter jurisdiction”); second, whether damages fall within certain monetary limits (“monetary jurisdiction”); and third, whether the court has jurisdiction over the parties and property involved (“personal jurisdiction” and “in rem jurisdiction,” respectively).
+The term jurisdiction has three aspects: first, whether a particular court is enabled by law to handle certain subjects (subject-matter jurisdiction); second, whether damages fall within certain monetary limits (monetary jurisdiction”); and third, whether the court has jurisdiction over the parties and property involved (personal jurisdiction and in rem jurisdiction, respectively).
 All of these requirements must be satisfied.

 County courts and district courts have subject-matter jurisdiction over the full range of real estate and business matters.
 However, in certain counties other than Harris County, matters pertaining to title to real estate must be brought in district court.
-Justice courts have original jurisdiction over possession of real property, so evictions must be brought there.
+Justice courts have original jurisdiction over possession of real property so evictions must be brought there.

-County courts have monetary jurisdiction up to $100,000.
+County courts have monetary jurisdiction up to $250,000.
 District courts can hear cases that exceed $500 in value, and there is no upper limit.
 Often, but not always, litigation in county court is cheaper and faster than in district courts.

 Venue

+After determining jurisdiction, a potential litigant must consider venue.
 Venue refers to the county in which a lawsuit is brought.
-Pursuant to Civil Practice & Remedies Code Section 15.002, one cannot file suit just anywhere.
-Venue is proper in a particular county if (1) all or a substantial part of the events or omissions giving rise to the claim occurred in that county; or (2) the defendant resides in that county or, if a corporation or other registered entity, does business there; or (3) the real property the subject of the suit lies in that county.
-If suit is filed in the wrong county, the opposing party will likely make a special appearance in order to ask for a change of venue.
-Failing to pay attention to proper venue results in wasted time and money.
+Pursuant to the general venue statute (Civ.
+Prac. & Rem.
+Code Sec.
+15.002), one cannot file suit just anywhere.
+A lawsuit must be filed in a particular county if (1) all or a substantial part of the events or omissions giving rise to the claim occurred in that county; or (2) the defendant resides in that county or, if a corporation or other registered entity, does business there; or (3) the real property the subject of the suit lies in that county.

 breach of contract and specific performance